About

 Beth McDermott

-Beth McDermott is the author of Figure 1 (Pine Row Press) and a chapbook titled How to Leave a Farmhouse (Porkbelly Press).
-Her poetry appears in Pine Row, Tupelo Quarterly, Terrain.org, and Memorious.
-Reviews and criticism about art and ecology appear in American Book Review, After the Art, Kenyon Review Online, and The Trumpeter.
-She’s an Associate Professor of English at the University of St. Francis and recipient of a Distinguished Teaching Award, an Illinois Speaks Micro-Grant, and first place in the Regional Mississippi Valley Poetry Contest.
-She is editor in chief at Cider Press Review and lives with her family in the southwest suburbs of Chicago.
+Beth McDermott is the author of Figure 1 (Pine Row Press), a 2022 finalist for the Foreword Indies and a 2023 finalist for the da Vinci Eye/Eric Hoffer Award; and a chapbook titled How to Leave a Farmhouse (Porkbelly Press).
+Her poetry appears in journals such as Pine Row, Tupelo Quarterly, Terrain.org, and Memorious.
+Reviews appear in American Book Review, After the Art, Kenyon Review Online, and RHINO Reviews.
+She’s the recipient of a Distinguished Teaching Award from the University of St. Francis in Joliet, IL., an Illinois Speaks Micro-Grant, and first place in the Regional Mississippi Valley Poetry Contest.
+She has been an editor at Kudzu House QuarterlyRHINO, and Cider Press Review.

 Scroll to Top